 Whom do I tell?

-Students are encouraged to contact the Student Support Officer and arrange a confidential appointment if they have or suspect they have a disability.
-The Student Support Officer can discuss the support options available and potential adjustments.
+Students are encouraged to contact the Student Support Officer and arrange a confidential appointment if they have or believe they may have a disability.
+The Student Support Officer can discuss the reasonable adjustments that can be put in place to support the student with classes, clinic and assessments.

 How can we support you?